marsh-circle/civicrm-training-guide/docs/sessions/organising-data.md

 This session lasts 1 hour when accompanied by exercises.

-Explain that we'll be building on what we learnt in the first session about
+Explain that we'll be building on what we learnt in the first session about:

 - contacts
 - activities
 - relationships
 - tags and groups

-That we are going to go into more detail on
+That we are going to go into more detail on:

 - groups and tags
 - relationships